rohban-lab/Shaeiri_submitted_2020/README.md

 ## Citation
-When citing this work, you should use the following bibtex:
+When citing this work, please use the following bibtex:

     @misc{shaeiri2020deep,
         title={Towards Deep Learning Models Resistant to Large Perturbations},